dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 ckBTC is not a bridged or wrapped token; it is a direct link between the Bitcoin network and the Internet Computer, reducing the risks tied to bridges.
 This approach not only tackles security concerns but also launches Bitcoin into a world of better adaptability and user experiences.

 ckBTC also offers the first bonafide use case for bringing smart contracts to BTC.
-All of DeFi will soon begin building on ICP, where processing is more secure, faster, environmentally friendly, and cost-effective.
+Building DeFi on ICP is more secure, faster, environmentally friendly, and cost-effective.

 : [Source](https://medium.com/dfinity/ckBTC-sparks-a-new-era-on-the-internet-computer-86463a7be20f#4690)
 : [Source](https://medium.com/dfinity/how-ckBTC-solves-the-dilemma-of-blockchain-bridges-ee8e0b72ee59#08ea)